10 Years of Recovery and Resilience

 In 2015, the Queensland Government made QRA Australia’s first permanent disaster recovery agency, expanding its role to become lead agency for disaster recovery, resilience and mitigation policy.

-In 2021, QRA is marking its 10-year anniversary and looks forward to continuing to work with councils and other stakeholders to support community recovery, reconstruction and resilience.
+In 2021, QRA is marking our 10-year anniversary and we look forward to continuing to work with councils and other stakeholders to support community recovery, reconstruction and resilience.

 - Relocating Grantham